 I am still shocked by this long-standing stat that implies a 90% lack of understanding of a company’s strategy!
 Given how many books, consultants and academic research goes into this topic, you would think that most employees could understand their organization’s strategy.
 Perhaps the quote from the research “Strategic planning quite often occurs in an Ivory Tower by individuals who haven’t a clue about what happens at the implementation level” should include “…and most executives can’t tell a story anyone remembers!”
 I really need to also question the effectiveness of the mainstream management gurus who talk about this topic because this issue has been around a long time.
 The concept of Strategy Maps as an effective way to directly transfer “understanding” has some how eluded us.
 I have always said that a fool with a tool is still a fool.

 But, I think the big OMG moment from the research that executives need to pay attention to is – a major cause of strategy deployment failure is 90% lack of internal capabilities to execute strategy.
 I had a Strategy Execution Planning Workshop on this very subject in January 2015 in Dubai.
 You have to know where to start based on your organization’s current capability maturity, your culture and your actual business model.
-I believe that this issue is at the root cause of many of the challenges described in the study.
+Current capability becomes the root cause of many of the challenges described in the study.

 6. VUCA is driving the need for a balance between agility and strategy – the ultimate paradox